snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

  the actual steps you will take to conduct an analysis yourself.
 We will divide things up into 10 steps, which are:

-Determine time periods
+* Determine time periods
+	* interruption
+    * long enough to measure a trend 8/12
+    * phase-in period
-Select analytic cohorts
+* Select analytic cohorts
-Determine outcomes of interest
+* Determine outcomes of interest
-Setup data
+* Setup data
 Visually inspect the data
 Perform preliminary analysis
 Check for and address autocorrelation